A Probabilistic Framework for Location Inference from Social Media: Probabilistic Framework

+Note that we only have to calculate unnormalized likelihoods of $p_\theta(Y^*)$ and $p_\theta(Y)$.
+Thus, the gradient can be easily calculated,

+This algorithm is more efficient than the previous LBP algorithm, but also has some shortcomings.
+The algorithm updates the model when larger likelihood leads to worse accuracy.
+It actually optimizes an alternative max-margin objective instead of the original maximum likelihood objective.
+In addition, it relies on an external metric (accuracy in our work), which could be arbitrary and engineering-oriented, since multiple metrics are often available for evaluation. }

 \vpara{Parallel learning.} To scale up the proposed model to handle large networks, we have developed parallel learning algorithms for SSFGM.
 For the SR algorithm, softmax regression can be easily parallelized.
-The gradient is a summation over all the training examples, and the computation is independent.
-For MH and MH+, we parallelize the learning algorithm by dividing the batch.
-Each thread generates random samples and computes gradients independently, and with a smaller batch size.
-Then master thread gathers the gradients from different threads and updates the parameters.
+The gradient is a summation over all the training instances (or a mini-batch if using SGD), and the computation is independent.
+For TCS, we can still parallelize the computation of the instances in a mini-batch.
+The only difference is that instead of sampling the variables one by one in the sequential setting, we sample a mini-batch of variables simultaneously in the parallel setting.
+This variation is usually called the blocked Gibbs sampler~\cite{ishwaran2001gibbs} and will not change the original properties of Gibbs sampling.